-At Broslavsky & Weinman, our attorneys have extensive experience fighting for workers’ rights and have helped numerous victims of wrongful termination achieve favorable results and recovery against their employers.
+At Broslavsky & Weinman, LLP our San Bernardino wrongful termination attorneys have extensive experience fighting for workers’ rights and have helped numerous victims of wrongful termination achieve favorable results and recovery against their employers.

 Types of Wrongful Termination

 - Discriminatory reasons.
-Employer’s termination of an employee cannot be motivated by the employee’s disability, age, sex/gender, sexual orientation, race, national origin, religion, or other personal characteristics that are protected from discrimination under the law.
+An employer’s termination of an employee cannot be motivated by the employee’s disability, age, sex/gender, sexual orientation, race, national origin, religion, or other personal characteristics that are protected from discrimination under the law.

 - Retaliation for Complaints or Reports.
 An employer cannot fire an employee in retaliation for reporting or complaining about unlawful or wrongful conduct in the workplace to either the employer itself or to a government agency.

 - Retaliation for Exercising Legal Rights.
 An employer cannot fire its employees as punishment for taking advantage of benefits to which they are legally entitled to or otherwise exercising their legal rights, such as going on medical leave or filing worker’s compensation.

 - Breach of contract.
 An employer that enters into a contract with an employee for a specified length of time generally cannot terminate the employee until the end of that term.

 Fighting Pretexts or False Termination Excuses